petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/assigning-permissions-to-web-content-articles.md

 {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`

-!!! important
-    Currently this feature is behind a release feature flag (LPD-16469).
-Read [Release Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.

 1. Open the *Site Menu* (![Site Menu](../../../images/icon-product-menu.png)) and navigate to *Content & Data* &rarr; *Web Content*.

 1. Select the checkbox next to the web content articles you want to configure.